 Despite my reservations and candid criticism of President Jonathan’s policies in the past, there’s no disputing the fact that he’s the first President ever to firmly believe in and support Nollywood.
 That support draws ancillary goodwill from other sectors of the country.
 And that is what a cultural industry like Nollywood deserves.

 You have read this article with the title "Omotola's beautiful dress made her look fat on stage"-Read Charles Novia's review of the AMVCA.
-You can bookmark this page URL https://scenesfromahomeoffice.blogspot.com/2013/03/beautiful-dress-made-her-look-fat-on.html.
+You can bookmark this page URL http://scenesfromahomeoffice.blogspot.com/2013/03/beautiful-dress-made-her-look-fat-on.html.
 Thanks!